data-steve/rowcol/zzz_fix_backlogs/TASK_BUILDING_TEMPLATE.md

 4. **Insufficient Cleanup**: Edge cases and dependencies not handled
 5. **Missing File Operations**: Using `mv` instead of `cp` then `rm`
 6. **No Todo Integration**: Progress not tracked in Cursor todo list
+7. **Needless Questions**: Asking questions that can be answered through discovery or analysis

 ### **Success Patterns:**
 1. **Assumption Validation**: Always validate task assumptions against actual codebase